Climate Change in Lakewood

 The interstate’s current design may be compromised by flood or the wandering riverbend at Wah-He-Lut within 20 years.
 Salmon populations are also suffering, as the areas where salmon typically acclimate to seawater are shrinking and desalinating.

-The City of Lakewood, the Nisqually Indian Tribe, and the South Sound Military & Communities Partnership (SSMCP) all support legislative action to prepare for the redesign and reconstruction of this section to respond to environmental and structural issues looming ahead.
+The City of Lakewood, the Nisqually Indian Tribe and the South Sound Military & Communities Partnership (SSMCP) all support legislative action to prepare for the redesign and reconstruction of this section to respond to environmental and structural issues looming ahead.